-4 above, where the absAdj means for the pos construction are about 0.5, while the means for relAdj & pos are 0 or thereabouts.
-And this makes the methodological asymmetry explanation (on its own) unlikely: the fact that there is a significant difference between absAdj and relAdj indicates that subjects were not treating the Bierwisch Test as a trivial inference in the case of the positive construction; instead, the contrast between absolute and relative adjectives reflects independently observed differences between the types of standards employed by the two types of adjectives (Rotstein and Winter 2004, Kennedy and McNally 2005).
+However, we see a significant difference between relative and absolute adjectives in the positive construction: absolute positive constructions are more evaluative than relative positive constructions - see Figure 4 above, where the absAdj means for the pos construction are about 0.5 while the means for relAdj & pos are 0 or thereabouts.
+This makes the methodological asymmetry explanation (on its own) unlikely: the fact that there is a significant difference between absAdj and relAdj indicates that subjects were not treating the Bierwisch Test as a trivial inference in the case of the positive construction; instead, the contrast between absolute and relative adjectives reflects independently observed differences between the types of standards employed by the two types of adjectives (Rotstein & Winter 2004, Kennedy & McNally 2005).